-For authentication with preshared keys: the local IP address as shown in the IPSECPEERLOCALADDRESS field in the IPSECPEERTABLE.
+For authentication with preshared keys: the local ID of the default profile.

 For authentication with >> certificate: the first alternative subject name indicated in the certificate or, if none is shown, the subject name of the certificate.

 If you use certificates for authentication and your certificate contains alternative subject names (see "Request Certificate" on page 71), you must make sure the gateway selects the first alternative subject name by default.
 Make sure you and your peer both use the same name, i.e. that your local ID and the peer ID your partner configures for you are identical.